xbeat/Machine-Learning/README.md

 Loss vs. Cost Functions in Machine Learning

 Loss and cost functions are fundamental concepts in machine learning, guiding the learning process of algorithms.
 While often used interchangeably, they have subtle differences.
 Loss functions typically measure the error for a single training example, while cost functions aggregate the loss over the entire training dataset.
 Understanding these functions is crucial for developing effective machine learning models.

+## Evaluating Model Fit with Python

+Evaluating Model Performance in Python

+Model evaluation is crucial in machine learning to assess how well our predictions match actual values.
+Python offers various metrics and techniques to perform this evaluation effectively.

 ## Behavior Trees and Hierarchical State Machines in Python